DanielBustillos/coin-acceptor-micropython/README.md

 - **Real-Time Response:** The coin acceptor generates pulses at a rapid pace, and it's crucial to detect and respond to these pulses in real-time.
 By using interrupts, the microcontroller can immediately interrupt its ongoing tasks and execute the ISR as soon as a pulse is detected, ensuring timely and accurate pulse counting.
 - **Non-Blocking Operation:** Interrupts allow the microcontroller to handle pulse detection and counting independently of other program operations.
 This non-blocking behavior ensures that the microcontroller can perform other tasks while waiting for pulses, such as updating display information or controlling other peripherals.
-- **Efficient Resource Utilization:** Without interrupts, the microcontroller would need to constantly poll the input pin's state to detect pulses.
-This polling approach can waste system resources and processing power, as the microcontroller would continuously check the pin's state even when no pulses are received.
-Interrupts, on the other hand, eliminate the need for continuous polling and enable the microcontroller to focus on other important tasks until a pulse occurs.

-By leveraging interrupts, the coin acceptor controller achieves accurate and efficient pulse counting, ensuring seamless integration with the coin acceptor and facilitating smooth operation of the overall system.

 ## Start counting coins